 P. x hillieri Spire is a narrow tree with upright branches.
 The young leaves are bronze, with good autumn colour.
 The pale pink flowers are freely borne in April.
 Height to 33ft (10m), spread 8ft (2.5m).
 Ideal for confined spaces.

 P. incisa 'Kojo-no-mai' (Fuji Cherry) is a neat, compact spring flowering shrub that is ideal for small or low-maintenance gardens.
 The abundant blossom is white, tinted with pink.
 The foliage turns fiery shades of orange and red in the autumn.
 Height and spread to 8ft (2.5m).
-Available at Gardening Express and Thompson & Morgan.
+Available at Thompson & Morgan.

 P. nipponica 'Brilliant' is a small shrub/tree that ideal for small to medium gardens.
 The young brown leaves, turn green, then orange and red in early autumn.
 Pale pink (almost white) blossom appears in spring.
 Height to 10ft (3m), spread to 6ft (2m).
 Available at Thompson & Morgan.

 P. padus (bird cherry) is a medium-sized spreading tree with small, fragrant, white flowers, borne in dense racemes in May; followed by small, black fruits.
 Popular cultivars include 'Colorata' with bronze and pink flowers and 'Watereri'.
 Height up 33ft (10m), spread 26ft (8m).